Best Apple Pie

-A HOLDAY Classic
+A HOLIDAY Classic

-I LOVE to bake, but there are a few things that I feel like I definitely HAVE NOT mastered just yet.
-One of those is PIES.
+I LOVE to bake, but there are a few things that I feel like I definitely HAVE NOT mastered just yet, one of those is PIES.

-I have a wonderful friend who was willing to show me how she makes her famous homemade Apple Pie.
+I have a wonderful friend who was willing to show me how she makes her famous homemade apple pie.

 She gave me all the TIPS + TRICKS she uses to make them.
-She makes many varieties, but she’s known for having the BEST Apple Pie recipe!!
+She makes many varieties, but she’s known for having the BEST apple pie recipe!!

-Bad apples will become mushy and flavorless, so spend a few extra pennies, and minutes, hunting for the best ones.
+• Bad apples will become mushy and flavorless, so spend a few extra pennies, and minutes, hunting for the best ones.

-Pick apples that feel heavy (which means they’re juicy), and are firm when you press on them (which means they will hold up well as they bake).
+• Pick apples that feel heavy (which means they’re juicy), and are firm when you press on them (which means they will hold up well as they bake).

+Varieties.
 Almost any variety will work.
 You can use all of one type or mix and match.

 • Sweet apples: Gala, Fuji, Honeycrisp, Golden Delicious